hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 * **Clarity:** The translation is easy to understand for everyone.
 * **Friendliness:** The translation should be approachable, casual, and enthusiastic tone, using emojis and informal language to create a positive and engaging experience for the reader.
 * **Completeness:** Is it accurate?
-Does it fully conveys the core meaning and key pieces of information are presented?
-All the essential facts, actions, entities, and relionship described need to be captured.
+Does it fully conveys the core meaning, and are key pieces of information presented?
+All the essential facts, actions, entities, and relationships described need to be captured.

 To get a sense of this, I also set up a simple rating scale from 1 (very bad) to 5 (very good) and evaluated a few examples.